QKEY-FOUNDER/quantumkey-protocol/docs/index.md

 ### 🧪 Verifiability & Conformance

 QKP does not rely on claims of correctness.
-It provides executable proof.
+It provides **executable proof**.

 - Conformance specification
   `docs/conformance.md`